-- University faculty and staff have access to a networked drive provided by University Technology Services.
+- University faculty and staff have access to a networked drive provided by Information Technology.
 Faculty and staff in the Sturm College of Law and Computer Science may have access to division specific resources.

 - All network storage resources must have a backup policy.
-Non-UTS domains need a UTS approved backup policy for Desktop and Laptop Computers.
-A current copy of this policy must be on file with UTS.
-Individuals using non-UTS domains must follow the approved backup policy.
+Non-IT domains need a IT approved backup policy for Desktop and Laptop Computers.
+A current copy of this policy must be on file with IT.
+Individuals using non-IT domains must follow the approved backup policy.

 - Network file storage is the preferred backup mode.

 - Files may be copied to once-writeable media (CDs, DVDs) or rewriteable storage media (e.g., hard disks, other magnetic media, and flash memory devices/thumb drives).
 These media must be stored in a secure location.